 An Abandoned Solar Energy System shall be removed by the property owner within six (6) months.

 SECTION 6.
-AMENDMENT TO ZONING ORDINANCE CHAPTER 4: Zoning Ordinance Chapter 4, Section 4.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy Systems” as a permitted use, and shall read as follows:
+AMENDMENT TO ZONING ORDINANCE CHAPTER 4: Zoning Ordinance Chapter 4, Section 4.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy System” as a permitted use, and shall read as follows:

 Land and/or buildings in the A-1 District may be used for the following purposes: